Superior off-road capability; first-rate build and interior quality; good driving dynamics; torquey and fuel-efficient turbodiesel V6

 Extra comfort for all-wheel-drive versions comes from the Quadra-Lift optional air suspension, which can lower the vehicle for better aerodynamics or raise it for higher ground clearance.
 It can operate either automatically or manually.

 Maximum cargo space with the rear seats folded is 68.3 cu ft, and there are two removable storage bins under the trunk floor that are ideal for muddy items.

 |Corrosion||5 Years/Unlimited Miles|

-2015 Volkswagen Touareg -- Although the Touareg can't match the Grand Cherokee's sophisticated 4WD offerings, it's skilled at medium-duty off-roading, and its on-road demeanor is surprisingly sporty.
+2017 Volkswagen Touareg -- Although the Touareg can't match the Grand Cherokee's sophisticated all-wheel-drive skill set, it's still adept at medium-duty off-roading.
+And its on-road manners are impeccable.

 Used Mercedes-Benz M-Class -- Plan to spend somewhere in the low-to-mid $30,000s and a used M-Class becomes feasible.
 Great engines, superb build, high-class ambience -- and someone else has already taken the depreciation hit.